 The blueline do not grow as big.
 It will measure up to thirty-five inches long.
 Also, each has a long life.
 The golden can live up to 46 years while the blue line around 26 years old.

-Think deep.
-These fish hang out on the bottom well offshore of the coast from Main through south Florida.
 Don’t expect to find either type of tilefish any shallower than 400 feet of water.
 However, the blueline likes a soft mud bottom while the golden prefers ledges and rocky areas.
 High-quality depth-finding equipment is a must to locate where each may live.

 Break out the wallet.
 To catch tiles, it requires the use of heavy electric fishing gear.
 Electric reels mounted on stiff rods in a strong rod holder are a must.
 The boat needs to be wired to handle powering the reel.

 A tilefish rig has a clip on the bottom to secure a heavy led weight of up to eight pounds.
 Above the weight is a series of circle hooks.
-Remember to ad a flashing fishing light to attract fish to the bait.
+Remember to add a flashing fishing light to attract fish to the bait.

 Almost any type of bait will work.
 Cut squid or cut fish are ideal but make sure they are well hooked to avoid bait stealing.